 St-Estephe is perhaps the most misunderstood of the Medoc’s great wine appellations.
-For a start, there are only five classified growths, and none of them are a First Growth.
-Moreover, St-Estephe is typically accused of producing rustic, and sometimes tough wines with an imposing tannic backbone – not an entirely underserved criticism.
+For a start, there are only five classified growths, and none of them are First Growth.
+Moreover, St-Estephe is typically accused of producing rustic, and sometimes tough wines with an imposing tannic backbone – not an entirely undeserved criticism.
 The gravel banks which give the Haut-Medoc and its wines their character and quality begin to peter out at St-Estephe.
 It is the northernmost of the four famous appellations that are the heart of the Medoc – St-Julien, Margaux, Pauillac, and St-Estephe.

 Yet St-Estephe does produce some of the most venerable clarets in Bordeaux – they just require a bit of patience.
 Often tough and closed in their youth, superlative wines such as Montrose and Calon-Segur open up after about 10 years to wonderful complexity, filling your mouth with flavor.
 The best wines are perfumed, robust and very long-lived.
 Today there are some 1,200 hectares under vine in St-Estephe, with a total annual production of approximately 8 million bottles.

 The terroir is quite different from neighboring Pauillac; as the gravel washed down the Gironde diminishes there is a stronger mixture of clay found in it.
 In the northern and western parts of the region, there are also sandier soils that tend to give lighter wines, while the cooler clay and limestone soils are more situated to Merlot.
 In recent years there has been a significant shift toward Merlot, replacing Cabernet Sauvignon with a grape that is easier to grow in many parts of St-Estephe.